Administrative Information

 Homework should be submitted in PDF form in Gradescope.
 We prefer homework submissions typeset in LaTex.
 If you are not familiar with LaTex, it is a great skill to learn.
 Overleaf provides a simple web interface for writing and compiling LaTex (as well as extensive documentation).
 We will provide LaTex source for you to edit.
 You are encouraged to insert scanned figures or illustrations where appropriate.
 Scanned handwritten submissions will only be graded if perfectly legible.
 If you are unsure about your handwriting, I strongly suggest you type your solutions.

 An important part of this class is about learning to communicate your mathematical ideas and proofs clearly and concisely.
 Accordingly, you will be graded not simply for correctness, but also clarity.
-If you do not understand how to solve a question, you may write "I don't know how to do this," and you will receive 15% credit for that question.

-We strongly encourage you to discuss assignments with your peers, but you must (a) list the names of your discussion partners on your submission, and (b) you must write up your solution on your own.
+We strongly encourage you to discuss assignments with up to 3 peers, but you must (a) list the names of your discussion partners on your submission, and (b) you must write up your solution on your own.
 You may not look at the written solutions of any other student before submitting your own solution.
 If you do not not list the names of your collaborators, you will be penalized.

 You must explicitly acknowledge any external resources consulted in your homework.